google/skia-buildbot/ct/PROD.md

 [queue](https://ct.skia.org/queue/).
 There are several possibilities:

 - CT may not have enough capacity to handle the current task requests.
-If there are many bare-metal tasks (these currently include all CaptureSKPs and ChromiumPerf tasks as well as ChromiumAnalysis tasks where `RunOnGCE` is `false`) requested in a short period of time, it may take a while to complete all tasks.
+If there are many bare-metal tasks (these currently include ChromiumPerf tasks as well as ChromiumAnalysis tasks where `RunOnGCE` is `false`) requested in a short period of time, it may take a while to complete all tasks.
 - Check the "Task Details" of each task in the